sidebase/nuxt-auth/docs/guide/local/quick-start.md

 How to extract the authentication-token from the sign-in response.

-E.g., setting this to `/token/bearer` and returning an object like `{ token: { bearer: 'THE_AUTH_TOKEN' }, timestamp: '2023' }` from the `signIn` endpoint will result in `nuxt-auth` extracting and storing `THE_AUTH_TOKEN`.
+For example, if you have a response object like `{ token: { bearer: 'THE_AUTH_TOKEN' }, timestamp: '2023' }`, using `signInResponseTokenPointer: '/token/bearer'` will result in `nuxt-auth` extracting and storing `THE_AUTH_TOKEN`.

 This follows the JSON Pointer standard, see it's RFC6901 here: https://www.rfc-editor.org/rfc/rfc6901

 ### `type`

 Header type to be used in requests.
-This in combination with `headerName` is used to construct the final authentication-header `nuxt-auth` uses, e.g, for requests via `getSession`.
+This in combination with `headerName` is used to construct the final authentication-header `nuxt-auth` uses, e.g. for requests via `getSession`.

 - **Type:** `string`
 - **Default:** `'Bearer'`